0x5a4/nix-easyroam/README.md

 ### Step 5: Repeat this every few months

 Because easyroam is so much easier, you need to redo this every once in a while.
+Fun Fact: I've been told this has no technical reason, but is merely so users dont forget how to set it up (and they'll get less support tickets).

 ## Troubleshooting